sigdelbijay/test/README.md

 # Project Title

-Project on building relationship database between an object and its attributes.
+Project on building synonym database for entities and building relationship between two different entities.

 ## Getting Started

 This test application is solely for experimental purpose.
-Running the application will create a database showing the relationship between an object and its attributes.
-For the time being 'snow' is choosen as the object.
+Running the application will create a synonym database.
+It takes questionnaires from SQUAD 2.0 dataset articles.
+It then takes entities from those questions, develops their synonyms, and creates new questionnaires based on those synonyms.
+It also ranks the synonyms based on their occurences in different sources.

+This application develops relationsip between two entities.

+Its still under development.

 ### Prerequisites